Nepali Spell Checker Documentation

 By using the app, you will be contributing to make the app better as the app is designed to learn from its usage.
 The more it is used, the better the algorithm gets.
 Its usage will also contribute to the generation of new knowledge and insights on the usage of the Nepali language and its trends, reports of which are published by NLRC.
 Such reports contain non-personally identifying information, such as top words over a given time, common misspelled words, etc. Such information will be beneficial to the community interested in learning and promoting the Nepali language.

-Using the app for checking a large amount of text
+Using the app for checking documents with a large amount of text

-In order to make the service more equitable among our community, who uses the app on a regular basis, and given the infrastructure we have, currently without signing in to the app and using it as a guest, you can spell-check text containing up to 13000 characters at one time, but there is no limitation on how many times you can use the app.
-As a signed in user, the limit goes up, but if you need to spell-check a large amount of text in one go, please let us know and we'll try our best to accommodate your needs.
+In order to make the service more equitable among our community, who uses the app on a regular basis, and given the infrastructure we have, currently with the basic version of Nepali Spell Checker, you can check documents only with a limited amount of text.
+Nepali Spell Checker Pro and Nepali Spell Checker Enterprise do not have this limitation.
+If you need to spell-check documents with a large amount of text in one go, please let us know and we'll try our best to accommodate your needs.